ErwinSteffens/blog/site/content/post/auto-deploy-your-static-site-with-docker-and-tutum.md

 ```

 > In my first setup I attached the volumes from the 'site-content' container directly.
 Docker does not apply changes to a data volume when you update an image ([see here](https://docs.docker.com/engine/userguide/dockervolumes/#data-volumes)).
 If you have any better suggestions for doing this, please let me know.

+To run your services on Tutum you need to create a stack.
+A stack is a collection of services that make up an application in a specific environment.
+You can do this through the UI by clicking it together, but you can also define a stackfile.
+Stackfiles look like docker-compose files but they have some extra features.
+See the stackfile below for our setup.
+The `tags` field is optional.
+It is used for selecting the node to run this service on.
+When the 'autoredeploy' field is set, Tutum will automaticly re-deploy this container when a new image is available in the repository.

 ``` yml
 blog-content: